 Dehumidifier rental may be necessary for:

-- Waterproofing a basement costs $1,900 to $6,300 on average.
-Removing moisture from the space with a dehumidifier before waterproofing ensures the encapsulation process does not trap water.
+Waterproofing a basement costs $1,900 to $6,300.
+Remove moisture from the space with a dehumidifier before waterproofing to ensure the encapsulation process does not trap water.

 Whole-house dehumidifier pros and cons